north3221/AAGateWayWiFi/README.md

 NB I use Tasker to automate both of these things i.e. turn on wifi tether when connected to car bluetooth and some screen touches for AA HUS

 ### SLAVE
-Remove battery restrictions on AAgateway app on slave (I've added a prompt when app opens for this)
+Remove battery restrictions on AAgateway app on slave - Click the request battery button
-Allow storage access.
-Do this manually in device settings for app (TODO need to add prompt).
-This is for writing a log file to sdcard when logging set to full + log
+Allow storage access - Click the request storage button This is for writing a log file to sdcard when logging set to full + log
-Ensure slave can connect to master wifi tether, i.e. save the network.
+Root is required - click request root button.
+This is to enable toggling USB to connect to car head unit when service ready Ensure slave can connect to master wifi tether, i.e. save the network.
 But NO other wifi (you don't want it to connect to the wrong network)

 #### Settings